 Well.
 That is always a good question, isn’t it?

-For one thing, I’d like to make it clear that I am in no way saying that I have all the answers and correct ways of doing anything.
+For one thing, I’d like to make clear that I am in no way saying that I have all the answers and correct ways of doing anything.
 I believe every writer has her or his own ways of reaching the same results.
 This page is merely showing my point of view on subjects such as writing techniques.

 Still, I feel qualified to have a page about writing because I have been working on and with literature for pretty much the entirety of my life so far.
 I have been telling stories for as long as I can remember, and I began putting them into written words as soon as I learned how to spell.
 I wrote a few chapters of my first novel (or attempt at such) on my dad’s old Windows 95 system computer sometime in the beginning of elementary school.
 In 2005, I attended “Brønderslev Forfatterskole” (roughly translated to: Broenderslev Writer’s College), a week-long seminar for young people on writing.
 In 2006, I attended a week-long continuation course there.
 In 2012, I began my English (literature, history, grammar, and culture) studies at University of Copenhagen and wrote my Master’s thesis in spring 2017 on the trickster figure in modern American fantasy literature.
 In 2014, I joined a Danish organization of young writers called “Håbefulde Unge Forfattere” (= “hopeful young writers”).
 In fall 2016, I did an internship at a publishing house, which eventually led to my current full-time position.

 I have only published two short stories so far, but I am currently in the process of editing a crime/romance novel.
 That will be my third finished novel (but the other two are a couple of years old and in the drawer until I have time to get back to an entire rewrite of them).
 I have also written several short stories and have a work-in-progress fanfiction online as well.
 For more information on the latter, please see the Links page.